gepaplexx/alertmanager-healthcheck/README.md

 - `/metrics`: Endpoint for Prometheus metrics in the OpenMetrics format.

-The `/metrics` endpoint provides a metric called `alertmanager_status`, which is a counter vector that increments per alert of an alertmanager.
+The `/metrics` endpoint provides a metric called `alertmanagerhealthcheck_health_checks_received`, which is a counter vector that increments per alert of an alertmanager.
 The Alerts pushed to `/inc` should include a label called `cluster_discriminator` in order to differentiate the counters of alertmanagers of different clusters.